-During National Foot Health Awareness Month in April, HSHS St. Anthony’s Memorial Hospital’s Wound Healing Center aims to educate the public on common foot wounds and treatment.
-Right now, nearly seven million Americans are living with a chronic wound, and more than two million of those are suffering from diabetic foot ulcers.
+As National Foot Health Awareness Month kicks off this April, HSHS St. Anthony’s Memorial Hospital’s Wound Healing Center aims to educate the public on common foot wounds and treatment.
+Right now, nearly 7 million Americans are living with a chronic wound, and more than 2 million of those are suffering from diabetic foot ulcers.

-Many suffering from chronic wounds have been negatively affected by the COVID-19 pandemic as they have delayed needed care during the pandemic.
+Many suffering from chronic wounds have been negatively affected by the COVID-19 pandemic as they have delayed needed care during the past two years.
 For those suffering from wounds on their feet, many of these untreated and undertreated wounds have resulted in amputation, according to a study from the American Diabetes Association.

 Managed by Healogics, the nation’s leading provider of advanced wound care, St. Anthony’s Wound Healing Center treats chronic foot and leg wounds that are often caused by underlying conditions such as diabetes and vascular disease.